by Dr. C.H. Weaver M.D. 9/2019

-As the month of September brings ovarian cancer into focus, it’s time to increase public understanding of the disease, including its prevalence, approaches to screening and prevention, treatment options, and resources that offer updated ovarian cancer information throughout the year.
+As the month of September brings ovarian cancer into focus, it’s time to increase understanding of the disease and the recent advances made in treatment.

 Learning More About Ovarian Cancer